DeviousD4n/GPTerm/README.md

 ./gptbs4.py:        model='gpt-3.5-turbo',
 ```

 To enter multi-line data, such as code snippets, you can use the `!multi` command.
-Enter the lines of your input, and finish with `!end` on a new line.
+Enter the lines of your input, and finish with `!end` on a new line or with `CTRL-D` .

 Chat history will be automatically saved when you type `!quit`, or `!q`.